Michael Phelps

 Both Michael and Debbie Phelps are staunch advocates for parents, children and adults who are challenged with ADHD.
 Michael serves as a living symbol of what you can achieve with hard work and persistence.
 In an interview, Michael commented, “Your mind is the strongest medicine you can have…You can overcome anything if you think you can and you want to.”

-Michael Phelps facts
+Michael Phelps Facts

 1. Born June 30, 1985 in Baltimore, Maryland